Singing in the Shrouds: Background

-New Zealand born Ngaio Marsh divided most of her adult life between her home on the outskirts of Christchurch (NZ) and frequent visits to England (mostly London), where she had many friends, although she also travelled in France and Italy (where two of her novels are set), and to the USA and Japan.
-Some of her English visits were of considerable length.
-Most of her novels are set in either England or New Zealand, draw upon her own life experiences, and in some cases upon an identifiable initial idea taken from a true crime.
-Both apply to Singing in the Shrouds, based on the long sea voyages between New Zealand and Europe or the USA she preferred to flying (when air travel became more usual).
-She would always choose a small (cargo) ship with only a limited number of passengers, rather than one of the big passenger liners, and she undertook careful research in writing this novel about the cargo ship Cape Farewell 's voyage from London to South Africa with capacity for only 9 passengers.
-Marsh biographer Joanne Drayton relates how the writer based the novel's Cape Farewell on a lengthy 1954 sea voyage she took aboard the Norwegian ship Temeraire, with a cargo of wool and 10 passengers, from Adelaide to Odessa, then via Spain to its ultimate docking in Wales.
+New Zealand-born Ngaio Marsh travelled often between New Zealand and Europe or occasionally New Zealand and America or Japan.

+Her novels draw upon her life experiences including her preference for travel by sea even after air travel was common.
+She always chose a small cargo ship with a limited number of passengers, rather than a big passenger liner.

+Marsh biographer Joanne Drayton relates how the writer based the novel's Cape Farewell on a lengthy 1954 sea voyage she took aboard the Norwegian ship Temeraire, with a cargo of wool and 10 passengers, from Adelaide to Odessa, touching in Spain before its ultimate docking in Wales.
 As Drayton comments: 'The people on board and the ship itself became the material for Singing in the Shrouds '.

-In writing a rare Roderick Alleyn mystery about a psychopathic serial killer, Marsh also researched this aspect, two actual wartime cases clearly providing reference points for her plot - those of Gordon Cummins (London's 'Blackout Ripper') and Eddie Leonski (Melbourne's 'Brownout Killer').
-The latter case shares significant common features with Marsh's fictional strangler, who 'says it with flowers' and sings as he kills or just after killing his victims: Leonski is recorded as having explained of the women he strangled that he wanted "to get at their voices".
+Marsh researched the psychopathic serial killer, a rare type in her novels.
+Two actual wartime cases clearly provide reference points for her plot - those of Gordon Cummins London's 'Blackout Ripper' and Eddie Leonski Melbourne's 'Brownout Killer'.
+The latter case shares common features with Marsh's fictional strangler, who 'says it with flowers' and sings as he kills or just after killing his victims: Leonski is recorded as having explained of the women he strangled that he wanted "to get at their voices".